It would be nice to be able to manage IPv6 hosts/subnets within Foreman.

 Please consider adding at least basic subnet administration for 1.7!

-Updated by Tomas Olivares about 8 years ago
+Updated by Tomas Olivares over 8 years ago

 I checked the latest (and only) commit to this feature and was wondering what are you missing from this.
 I can see tests were added as well with FactoryGirl, etc. (https://github.com/domcleal/foreman/compare/2315-ipv6)